MadcowD/ell/docs/src/getting_started.rst

 What's Next?
 ------------

-Now that you've created your first LMP, explored versioning, and learned about ell-studio, there's much more to discover:
+Now that you've created your first LMP, explored versioning, and learned about ell2a-studio, there's much more to discover:

-- ``@ell.complex``: For advanced use cases involving tool usage, structured outputs, and the full message API.
+- ``@ell2a.complex``: For advanced use cases involving tool usage, structured outputs, and the full message API.
 - Multimodal inputs and outputs: Work with images, videos, and audio in your LMPs.
-- API clients and models: Explore various language models and APIs supported by ell.
+- API clients and models: Explore various language models and APIs supported by ell2a.
 - Designing effective Language Model Programs: Discover best practices for creating robust and efficient LMPs.
-- Tutorials: Check out in-depth tutorials for real-world applications of ell.
+- Tutorials: Check out in-depth tutorials for real-world applications of ell2a.